Probing the Spins of Supermassive Black Holes with Gravitational Waves from Surrounding Compact Binaries

 \section{Abstract}

 Merging compact black-hole (BH) binaries are likely to exist in the nuclear star clusters around supermassive BHs (SMBHs), such as Sgr A$^\ast$.
 They may also form in the accretion disks of active galactic nuclei.
 Such compact binaries can emit gravitational waves (GWs) in the low-frequency band ($0.001-1$ Hz) that are detectable by several planned space-borne GW observatories.
-We show that the orbital axis of the compact binary may experience significant variation due to the frame-dragging effect associated with the spin of the SMBH.
-The dynamical behavior of the orbital axis can be understood analytically as a resonance phenomenon.
-We show that rate of change of the binary orbital axis encodes the information on the spin of the SMBH.
-Therefore detecting GWs from compact binaries around SMBHs, particularly the modulation of the waveform associated with the variation of the binary orbital axis, can provide a new probe on the spins of SMBHs.
+We show that the angular momentum vector of the compact binary ($\textbf{L}_\IN$) may experience significant variation due to the frame-dragging effect associated with the spin of the SMBH.
+The dynamical behavior of $\textbf{L}_\IN$ can be understood analytically as a resonance phenomenon.
+We show that rate of change of $\textbf{L}_\IN$ encodes the information on the spin of the SMBH.
+Therefore detecting GWs from compact binaries around SMBHs, particularly the modulation of the waveform associated with the variation of $\textbf{L}_\IN$, can provide a new probe on the spins of SMBHs.